 Easy Baked Beans Recipe

-Just like every mom, I am sure Grandma Czaplewski needed to streamline some nights.
+Just like every mom, I am sure my Grandma needed to streamline some nights.
 Convenient meals that she knew everyone would eat came in handy.
-Yes, cooking beans for hours in a slow cooker is great, but when you need to get something on the table shortcuts are always acceptable.
-In this case Grandma relied on canned beans for her easy baked beans recipe.
+Yes, cooking dry navy beans for hours in a slow cooker is great, but when you need to get something on the table shortcuts are always acceptable.
+In this case, Grandma relied on canned pork and beans for her easy baked beans recipe.

 It isn’t cheating to use canned beans when you have hungry mouths to feed!